w-jablonski/double_podium/README.md

 I am actually not using the right Ctrl a lot — it might get replaced by a Space key.

 The left part features some common shortcuts placed at — or close to — where they are in the QWERTY layout. ```Ctrl+Z``` is pressed by stacking the ring finger on top of the pinkie.
 For this to be comfortable the two keycaps differ in height.
+Pressing and holding ```Ctrl+F``` opens the app launcher.

 The right part is less firmly set.
-It aims to offer directional scrolling in a text editor — but some editors don't seem to allow horizontal scrolling by a keyboard at all.
+It aims to offer directional scrolling in a text editor — but some editors don't seem to allow horizontal scrolling via keyboard at all.
 Comfortable "Undo" and "Redo" are also provided.

 ### NAV_ALT layer
 <img width="700" alt="nav_alt" src="https://github.com/user-attachments/assets/eff55695-0dec-4501-b5e9-7fb479f5a9fd" />